TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/FileModule/Index.rst

 ==========

-The next chapters cover configuration and administration tasks that require special access privileges as described in :ref:`privileges`.
+The next chapters cover configuration and administration tasks that require special access privileges as described in :ref:`Access control in the backend (users and groups) <t3coreapi:access>`.